Face superiority effect: Prosopagnosia face blindness

 Prosopagnosia is a "selective impairment in the ability to recognize individual faces due to brain damage of the visual cortex."
-Essentially, this neurological deficit impairs an individuals ability to recognize faces, even faces of those who should be familiar, such as family members.
+Essentially, this neurological deficit impairs an individual's ability to recognize faces, even faces of those who should be familiar, such as family members.
 This is the result of damage to the visual cortex.
 In terms of the holistic view, the inability to recognize faces stems from a failure to integrate the individual face parts into a whole.
 A study done by Busigny, Joubert, Felician, Ceccaldi, & Rossion (2010) looked at a prosopagnosia patient, GG, in reference to unimpaired control participants in matching/recognition tasks.
 Participants were either asked to study a whole face and select a part from the studied face presented in isolation, or study an isolated part and then select the same part when presented in a whole face.
 The researchers hypothesized that holistic interference would be demonstrated in the "part-to-whole" and "whole-to-part" conditions relative to the "part-to-part" and "whole-to-whole" conditions.
 These results were confirmed in the control participants, however, patient GG performed equally well in both conditions.
 The researchers suggest this is due to her recognition of face parts is unaffected by surrounding facial features in encoding or retrieving it from memory.
 Similar studies have also been conducted to show that prosopagnosia results from an individual's inability to form a holistic facial representation.